Nikorastorm/Nikorastorm/README.md

 HH/HB/Vivziepop fans - I've had nothing but bad experiences with these fans, that's it.

-People who fake disorders.
-I see a LOT of people claim to have DID on PT specifically, and I seriously doubt THAT many people truly are diagnosed.
-Do your research and see a doctor instead of self-diagnosing.
-It's not some silly quirky thing like most people act it is.

 I don't have many "DNI's" I just thought I should add specific things that are important enough to me.
 </details>